pjakiela/IE-in-R/E5-TWFE.md

 Which countries eliminated school fees in the 1990s?
 How many countries eliminated primary school fees after 2010?

 We are going to be looking at the outcome variable `primary`, but this variable is missing for some country-years.
 How many?
-Add a line to your do file that drops those observations to make your life easier (you'll see why this matters later).
+Add a line to your R Script that drops those observations to make your life easier (you'll see why this matters later).

 What is the mean value of `primary` prior to the elimination of primary school fees?
 How does that compare to